A Safe Space

 As a Coach

-I have spent a majority of my adult live coaching others.
+I have spent the majority of my adult life coaching others.
 This has been coaching in different sports, personal safety, and personal development.
 This is a more active mentoring role around a specific goal.

 As a Champion

-We don’t always have the tools to successfully champion or own cause, or to present our personal cases to others.
-We learn to build champions (or teams of champions) to assist strength our positions.
-In the spirit of an ombudsman, I can help investigate, find resources, and attempts to resolve the conflicts or concerns raised, either by mediation or by making recommendations.
-Finally, we sometime need to keep our voice confidential with the help of others that can carry forward complaints of injustice that need to be addressed.
+We don’t always have the tools to successfully champion our own cause or to present our personal cases to others.
+We learn to build champions (or teams of champions) to strengthen our positions.
+In the spirit of an ombudsman, I can help investigate, find resources, and attempt to resolve the conflicts or concerns raised by mediation or by making recommendations.
+Finally, we sometimes need to keep our voices confidential with the help of others who can carry forward complaints of injustice that must be addressed.

 What am I not?

 I’m not a certified counselor.
-I’m not a healthcare work.
+I’m not a healthcare worker.
 I’m not a lawyer.
 I will do my best to assist you within the limits of my professional capability (if needed).

 How?

 I offer my office as a safe place for discussion.
 Why?
-Everyone needs a safe refuge to talk.
+Everyone needs a safe refuge to talk to.
 An open invitation for on-campus, off-campus, or virtual meetings.
-I offer an ideologically and physical space to discuss.
-Contact me anytime.
+I offer an ideological and physical space to discuss.

 Belongingness